OWASP/wstg/Testing_for_Server-Side_Request_Forgery.md

 ## Summary

 Often web applications may have to interact with internal or external resources in order to provide a certain functionality, with the expectation tha only the service providing that functionality will be used, but often such functionality processes user data and if not handled properly it can open the door for certain injection attacks that we call SSRF.
-A succesfull SSRF attack can grant the attacker access to restricted actions, internal services, internal files within the application or the organization.
+A successful SSRF attack can grant the attacker access to restricted actions, internal services, internal files within the application or the organization.
 In some cases it can even lead to RCE.

-Some of the main mitigation attacks inlcude IP whitelisting and URL filtering.
+Some of the main mitigation attacks include IP whitelisting and URL filtering.
 You can find out more on the [OWASP Server Side Request Forgery Prevention Cheatsheet](https://cheatsheetseries.owasp.org/cheatsheets/Server_Side_Request_Forgery_Prevention_Cheat_Sheet.html)

 ## Test Objectives